chapel-lang/pychapel/docs/source/configuration.rst

 is called `pych.json` and is installed with the rest of the pyChapel package.
 Which means it should be available in a location such as::

+  $HOME/.local/share/pych/config/pych.json
   /usr/local/share/pych/config/pych.json
-  /usr/share/pych/config/pych.json

-Or in some other location if the `--prefix` flag is used when installing pyChapel.
+Or in some other location if a Python virtualenv is used when installing pyChapel.
 The configuration-file defines locations of resources, behaviour of pyChapel and where output-files such as `.so` objects are stored and loaded from.